-What Can a Handyman Do in Columbus, Ohio?
+What Can a Handyman Do Without a License in Columbus, Ohio?

 In Ohio, there is no single “handyman license” for general home repairs, but many construction trades are regulated through state contractor licensing and local (city) trade registrations.
 A key limitation is that any work in state-licensed specialty trades (electrical, plumbing, HVAC/refrigeration, hydronics, and certain fire-protection trades) generally requires the appropriate license/registration and permits—there is not a broad dollar-based “handyman exemption” that lets an unlicensed person perform those trades.
 In Columbus (Franklin County), you typically must also follow local contractor/trade registration and building-permit rules even when the state does not require a general contractor license for your specific scope.